SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/06-Problem-06.md

 The best movie for you is Breaking bad with 878 ASCII sum.

 ## Comments
-First we get Matrix, the first letter is M with a value of 77, but it is a capital letter and we subtract from it the length of the title  `77 - 6  = 71`, the second letter is a with a value of 97 and we subtract twice the movie title `97 - 12 = 85`.
+First we get **Matrix**, the first letter is M with a value of 77, but it is a capital letter and we subtract from it the length of the title  `77 - 6  = 71`, the second letter is a with a value of 97 and we subtract twice the movie title `97 - 12 = 85`.
 Similarly, we proceed with each subsequent letter and receive an amount of 563.
-Upon receiving the STOP command, we print the title with the highest value, which is Breaking bad with sum of 878.
+Upon receiving the `STOP` command, we print the title with the highest value, which is **Breaking** bad with sum of 878.
 [/task-description]
 [code-io /]
 [tests]